Koszul duality for topological E_n-operads: Introduction

 \subsection{Acknowledgments}

-We started this project 15 years ago, but the key insights came during our stay at the Isaac Newton Institute in Cambridge, during the programme \emph{Homotopy Harnessing Higher Structures} in 2018.
+We started this project over 15 years ago, but the key insights came during our stay at the Isaac Newton Institute in Cambridge, during the programme \emph{Homotopy Harnessing Higher Structures} in 2018.
 We would like to thank the Isaac Newton Institute, and the organizers of the HHH programme, for their support and hospitality.
-We are also particularly grateful to Benoit Fresse for many discussions on this project, and for inviting us to visit the University of Lille where some of the ideas in this paper were developed.
+We are also particularly grateful to Benoit Fresse for many discussions on this project, and for inviting us to visit Universit\'{e} de Lille where some of the ideas in this paper were developed.
 The first author would like to thank Greg Arone for continual conversation and encouragement over those 15 years.
+We are also grateful to an anonymous referee for careful reading and feedback which led to several improvements, in particular to Section~\ref{sec:restricted}.